-- Any expenses to remove the product from shelves and replace the product
+- Any expenses to remove the affected product from shelves

-- Cost to rehabilitate the reputation of the third party
+- Cost to rehabilitate the brand reputation of the third party

 - Any product business interruption or lost income of the third party

-Product recall insurance does not usually cover lawsuits or settlements.
-You'll want to obtain product liability or general liability insurance to handle these recall expenses.
+Product recall coverage does not usually cover lawsuits or settlements.
+You'll want to obtain product liability insurance or general liability insurance to handle these recall expenses.

 Additional Endorsements to Product Recall Insurance Coverage

-- Impaired Property Endorsement: This is coverage if your ingredient or component makes another product less useful (but won’t necessarily cause bodily injury or property damage).
+- Impaired Property Endorsement: Impaired property coverage comes into play if your ingredient or component makes another product less useful (but won’t necessarily cause bodily injury or property damage).

 - Worldwide Coverage: If your food or product is sold worldwide, this endorsement expands your coverage to all parts of the world, where allowed by local laws or regulations.

-Doesn’t General Liability Insurance or Product Liability Include Product Recall?
+Doesn’t General Liability Insurance or Product Liability Insurance Include Product Recall?

 What Does a Product Recall Look Like?

-- Determine if it’s a widespread issue or one “batch” of products or goods.
+- Determine if it’s a widespread issue or one production run of products or goods.

-- Determine if the defect was due to contamination, design, labeling, or materials.
+- Determine if the defect was due to contamination, design, labeling, or materials, or malicious tampering.

-- Inform every consumer protection group, every business you supply to, and all customers what product is being recalled and why.
+- Inform every consumer protection group, every business you supply to, and all clients what product is being recalled and why.

 - You must track the shipping and return of every recalled item.

-- You need to cover the cost to recall the defective good or product as well as pay to replace it.
+- You need to pay the cost to recall the defective good or product as well as pay for a replacement.

 - You then have to properly dispose of the defective product.

-- You then have the uphill battle of building a plan to restore the reputation of your business.
+- You have the uphill battle of building a plan to restore the reputation of your business.
 Some insurance companies will provide a crisis management team to help with claims.